 Happy baking friends and I’ll be back with more cookies soon.

-2 Cups/120 grams of coconut ,* plus more for rolling
+- 2 Cups desiccated coconut * plus more for rolling

 - In a medium sauce pan set over medium heat, melt the butter.
 Add the evaporated milk and sugar.
 Stir until combined and bring to a slow boil.
 Add cocoa powder and continue to stir and simmer until you have a syrup like consistency.
 This will probably take about 5 minutes.

 - Remove from heat and leave to cool.
 Pour the chocolate mixture into a large mixing bowl.
 Pour in the oats and coconut and mix until combined.